 Fitzgerald is a native of Brighton, Michigan.
 He first studied with Ramon Parcells, Principal Trumpet of the Detroit Symphony, before turning to conducting.
 Fitzgerald holds a Bachelor's degree in Trumpet and Music Theory from the Eastman School of Music, where he studied with James Thompson, Mark Scatterday and Brad Lubman, and a Master’s degree from the University of Michigan where he studied conducting with Kenneth Kiesler.
 He has participated in masterclasses with Michael Tilson Thomas and the New World Symphony, and Matthias Pintscher at the Lucerne Festival Academy, and was the sole American selected to participate in the 2018 Tanglewood Music Center Conducting Seminar.
 During his fellowship at Tanglewood, Kevin conducted in masterclasses with Andris Nelsons, Alan Gilbert, Stefan Asbury, and Herbert Blomstedt.

-Kevin splits his residence between Birmingham, AL and Raleigh, NC with his partner, violist Kurt Tseng, and their two dogs Bennie and Chipper.
+Kevin splits his residence between Birmingham, AL and Raleigh, NC with his husband, violist Kurt Tseng, and their two dogs Bennie and Chipper.